NHSDigital/electronic-prescription-service-api/README.md

 ## Development

 It is recommended that you use visual studio code and a devcontainer as this will install all necessary components and correct versions of tools and languages.
 See https://code.visualstudio.com/docs/devcontainers/containers for details on how to set this up on your host machine.
+There is also a workspace file in .vscode that should be opened once you have started the devcontainer.
+The workspace file can also be opened outside of a devcontainer if you wish.

 <details>
 <summary>Manual Setup</summary>